 - Step 4 While the dough is resting butter a 9 inch spring form pan, or ceramic cast iron baking dish.
 Prepare a dinner plate by smearing it with butter.

 - Step 5 With lightly floured hands turn the ball of dough out onto a lightly floured surface.
 Divide the dough into 8 equal pieces by cutting the ball of dough in half and then cutting each piece in half again and again.
+Use a kitchen scale to weigh each piece to make sure they are all the same size.
 Set them aside on the buttered plate and cover with plastic film.

 - Step 7 Fold the left half of the flattened dough to the centre and then the right half over that (like folding a letter) so that you have a strip of dough about four inches wide and a roughly a foot long three layers thick.
 Starting at the bottom of the bottom of the strip (nearest to you) roll the dough into a tight cylinder.
 Then take a large sharp knife and cut the cylinder neatly in half horizontally and place the two halves together in the centre of the springform pan with the cut ends upwards.
 Repeat this process with the remaining 7 pieces re-buttering your hands and the worktop with each roll.
 Arrange the buns round the first one.
 They should not fill the pan at this stage.
-Cover the pan and leave at room temperature for about an hour or until the dough has doubled in size, about 1 hour.
+Cover the pan and leave at room temperature for about an hour or until the dough has doubled in size.(In colder climates you may need to allow several hours or overnight to accomplish the rise)

 - Step 8 Stage 3